Insights: Articles & Resources by Oliver Inc.

 What Are My Design Options?

-The design process starts with a conversation to cover all aspects of your product, from its characteristics to deadlines to sustainability goals to how it will appear on shelves.
 Once those details are established, your manufacturer will outline the options in front of you.
 For instance, as companies move away from plastics in a green effort, manufacturers have developed techniques to maximize the performance of paperboard alternatives, including branding possibilities, in addition to protection.

 How Will the Design Impact Shelf Life?

 Physical aspects of design play different roles in protecting your products.
 If either the packaging or the products themselves are compromised, they become waste, so each of the following needs to be just right.

 Barrier Coatings: These serve as barriers between food products and the packaging.
 Your packaging partner should offer you a solution that preserves shelf life without you having to change ingredients.
 For instance, coated natural kraft paperboard, shrink wrap, wax-coated cardboard, aluminum, and solid bleached sulfate paperboard are fantastic material options for frozen food packaging.

 Windowing: A design element but also a critical component of protection, the materials used for windowing should support the appropriate temperature, while accounting for condensation and breathability.

 Airflow: The windowing (if applicable) and paperboard should be optimized to control airflow and protect the freshness of your products.

 The materials must also feature strong finishes—gluing and folding, for example—to prevent spills, breaks, and leaks.
 Understand, too, that frozen foods require specialty treatments.